How to Do Website Competitive Analysis to Beat Your Competitors

 The Importance of an Unbiased Competitive Review

 For your analysis to be as accurate as possible, it is best to ask a third party to conduct one on your behalf.
 It is important that you be as objective as possible; using in-house staff can bias your evaluation and render your evaluation useless.
 Consider hiring an outside agency.
-Also, interview existing and prospective customers to better understand their perspective.
-If they have researched or worked with your competitors previously, they may be able to offer valuable, first-hand insight about your competition’s strengths and weaknesses.
+Also, interview existing and prospective customers to better understand their perspectives.
+If they have researched or worked with your competitors previously, they may be able to offer valuable, first-hand insight into your competition’s strengths and weaknesses.

 Getting Started with Website Competitive Analysis

 There are two parts to conducting a website competitive analysis: 1) determining your competition and 2) applying the Competitor Analysis Worksheet.
 The following will show you how to do a competitive analysis for your website.
-Free Worksheet Competitor Analysis Worksheet See how your website ranks against the competition DOWNLOAD

 Conducting an Online Competitive Analysis

 Before jumping into your competitive analysis, there are several tasks you need to have already completed.
 First, you need to set SMART goals for your website and measure your current website's current performance.
-Next, you need to identify your High Value Customers (HVCs) and conduct customer interviews.
+Next, you need to identify your High-Value Customers (HVCs) and conduct customer interviews.
 Then, you need to create buyer personas and understand how your personas move through the customer journey.
 Once you’ve done all of this, you’re ready to start with your competitive analysis.
 Let’s get started!

 Determine Who Your Competitors Are